samuelsurgeon/weather-visualiser/README.md

 # weather-visualiser
-A visualiser for the weather forecast of different cities
+A weather forecast visualiser for different cities